apigee-labs/rapier/README.md

     /dog-tracker/people;{name}
     /dog-tracker/people;{name}/dogs

-Since you know the pattern, you already know what all these mean, but if you want to see a generated Swagger document for this API specification, [it is here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-dog-tracker.yaml)
+Since you know the pattern, you already know what all these mean, but if you want to see a generated OAS document for this API specification, [it is here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-dog-tracker.yaml)

 ### Property Tracker

 The next example shows a more complex set of relationships.
 In this example, a Dog can be owned by a Person or an Institution and People and Institutions can own Bicycles as well as Dogs.
 The [source for this example is here](https://github.com/apigee/rapier/blob/master/util/test/property-tracker.yaml).
-This example strains the expressive power of Swagger - you can see a generated [Swagger document here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-property-tracker.yaml).
+This example strains the expressive power of OAS - you can see a generated [OAS document here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-property-tracker.yaml).

 ### Spec Repo

 Not every resource has structured content that can be expressed as JSON.
 Even for resources whose content can be expressed as JSON, there is sometimes a requirement to preserve the exact document format, character-by-character.
 Resources with this characteristic must be updated with PUT instead of PATCH, and their properties must be stored outside of the resource content.
 [This sample](https://github.com/apigee/rapier/blob/master/util/test/spec-hub.yaml) shows an example of how Rapier handles this case.
-Here is the [corresponding generated Swagger document](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-spec-hub.yaml).
+Here is the [corresponding generated OAS document](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-spec-hub.yaml).
 The SpecHub API includes some 'internal' URL tamplates that are used in the implementation but are not part of the API.
-The Rapier Swagger generator supports a -i command-line option that allows the implementation view of the API to be generated instead of the client view.
+The Rapier OAS generator supports a -i command-line option that allows the implementation view of the API to be generated instead of the client view.
 It can be found [here](https://github.com/apigee/rapier/blob/master/util/test/gen_swagger/swagger-spec-hub-with-impl.yaml).

 ## Navigating the Repository